matuszykrafa/open-with-code-in-wsl/README.md

 # open-with-code-in-wsl
-Simple solution to opening a file from the context menu directly in WSL.
+Simple solution to opening a file from the context menu in VSCode using WSL.

 #### Before you proceed, back up your registry.